YuheGong/EpisodicTD3/README.md

 ## Description for the implementation structure
 ### Folder config:

 The yaml file which stores the parameters.
-When you want to use our framework.
-Please add an environment configuration into promp_td3.yml
+When you want to use our framework, please add an environment configuration into promp_td3.yml

 ### Folder utils:
 Create the environment, model. and the callback.